rokkunbruv/hacktose-intolerant/README.md

 ### Prerequisites

-This assumes that you already have installed in your system **Flutter** for the front-end and **Python** for the back-end (it is preferable that you have the latest versions of both).
+This assumes that you already have installed and configured in your system **Flutter** for the front-end and **Python** for the back-end (it is preferable that you have the latest versions of both).
 This also assumes that you already have configured your access to **Google Developer Console** since this setup requires you to use your own Google Maps API key.